Jean Berkey: Political career

 Berkey represented the 38th Legislative District for five years, first as representative and then as senator.
 The district includes Everett and Marysville.
 Berkey had been active in political and community activities in Snohomish County, Washington – serving as board member for a number of organizations including the Everett Senior Center, the Everett Medic One Foundation, United Way and the Everett Community College Board of Trustees.

 Berkey served as the vice-chair for both the Financial Institutions, Insurance & Consumer Protection Committee and the Government Operations & Elections Committee, and a member of the Early Education, K-12 and Higher Education Committee.

 In 2009, Berkey became the recipient of a Fuse "Fizzle" Award.
 Fuse's Sizzle (thumbs up) and Fizzle (thumbs down) awards program is aimed at promoting leadership and accountability in the Washington State Legislature.

 Personal life

-Born in Loma Linda, California on August 21, 1938, Berkey moved to Everett, Washington with her family when she was nine years old.
+Born in Loma Linda, California on August 22, 1938, Berkey moved to Everett, Washington with her family when she was nine years old.
 She graduated from Everett High School and received an associate degree from Everett Community College.
 Berkey then received a BA in business from the University of Washington.
 Berkey worked at the General Telephone Company and was active in her labor union and in Democratic politics.
 Berkey and her husband Don lived in Everett for over 30 years.
-Berkey died at home on Fidalgo Island on August 21, 2013.
+Berkey died at home on Fidalgo Island on August 21, 2013, the day before her 75th birthday.